Use Jump Clients to Access Remote Endpoints

 The wake option is only available when selecting a single Jump Client.
 It is not available when multiple Jump Clients are selected.

 WOL packets are sent from other Jump Clients residing on the same network as the target machine.
-When an active Jump Client is installed or checks-in, it registers its network information with the appliance, and the appliance uses this information to determine which Jump Clients are on the same network.
+When an active Jump Client is installed or checks-in, it registers its network information with the B Series Appliance, and the B Series Appliance uses this information to determine which Jump Clients are on the same network.

-Once attempting to wake up a selected Jump Client, the WOL option greys out for 30 seconds before being able to attempt to send another wake up request.
-If no other Jump Clients are available on that same network to send WOL packets to the target machine, the rep receives a message indicating that no other Jump Clients are availeble on the network.
+Once attempting to wake up a selected Jump Client, the WOL option greys out for 30 seconds before it can attempt to send another wake up request.
+If no other Jump Clients are available on that same network to send WOL packets to the target machine, the rep receives a message indicating that no other Jump Clients are available on the network.
 When sending a WOL packet, the rep has an advanced option to provide a password for WOL environments requiring a secure WOL password.
 A WOL packet is a one-way packet, and no confirmation of success is given to the rep besides seeing the client come online in the rep console.

 Jump Client Properties

 Organize and manage existing Jump Items by selecting one or more Jump Items and clicking Properties.

 To view the properties of multiple Jump Items, the items selected must be all the same type (all Jump Clients, all Remote Jumps, etc.).

 Enter a Name for the Jump Item.
 This name identifies the item in the session tabs.
 This string has a maximum of 128 characters.